 - 1 t. celery seeds

-Have you ever made french onion dip at home?
+Do you make your own dips at home?
 What is your favorite dip to eat?